saipreethamsanda/saipreethamsanda-Real-time-Data-Acquisition-and-Monitoring-System-for-Vehicles/README.md

   - Fuel Level Sensor
   - Hall Effect Sensor (LM393)
   - Brake System (Tactile Push Button Switch)
-- **Communication Protocol:** Data is transmitted using USB communication and processed with Python.
+- **Communication Protocol:** Data is transmitted using USB serial communication and processed with Python.

 ## Software Design
 The software includes a Python-based GUI for real-time data visualization and alert management.
 The GUI is built using the Tkinter library, and serial communication with the STM32 microcontroller is established using PySerial.